Bell’s V-280 Valor tiltrotor won against Sikorsky’s Defiant compound helicopter and is set to become the new utility rotorcraft of the U.S. Army.

 Bell’s officials also told us that work on the BA609 (now Leonardo AW609), along with the lessons learned from the XV-3, XV-15 and over 600k hours of operational experience from the V-22, played a significant role in the development of the V-280, contributing to the design and burning down a significant amount of risk.

 Building on this experience, Bell pitched the V-280 as a third-generation tiltrotor, succeeding the second-generation Bell-Boeing V-22.
-A notable difference in the design of the two types is the V-280’s fixed engine nacelle, compared to the V-22’s nacelles that tilt along with its rotors.
+A notable difference in the design of the two types is the V-280’s fixed engine nacelle, compared to the V-22’s nacelles which tilt along with its rotors.
 The company said this design will reduce manufacturing costs and provide better performance, maintainability and sustainability.

-The aircraft is not being designed around a specific theater, according to the company, but it’s designed around reach, survivable range,speed and convergence of effects, allowing a force to get inside the decision cycle of an adversary in order to gain and maintain an overmatch over that adversary.
+The aircraft is not being designed around a specific theater, according to the company, but it’s designed around reach, survivable range, speed and convergence of effects, allowing a force to get inside the decision cycle of an adversary in order to gain and maintain an overmatch over that adversary.
 That reach also gives the opportunity to put forces anywhere and anytime to deter adversaries.

 Also, Bell says that Valor will be able to perform all the mission sets of the Black Hawk with the same footprint and the same infrastructure, including sling loading and urban operations.
 It is likely that, thanks also to the modular open systems approach, specialised variants will be developed as full-scale mockups have been displayed in various configurations, including as a pure assault platform, a weapons platform with roll-on/roll-off capability, and in a medevac configuration.